Seifsherif1111/Arabic-Sign-Language-Translation/README.md

 ✔ Promote **accessibility** and **inclusivity** for the deaf and hard-of-hearing community.
 ## Extracted Dataset
  - This is the numerical features extracted from the original rgb image dataset, it consists of the positions of 21 landmarks relative to the wrist landmark.
- - It's position invariant and scale invariant but not rotation invariant because rotation is considered a feature in our data.
+ - It's position invariant and scale invariant but not rotation invariant because rotation is considered a feature in this data.
 ## Deep Learning Models
 https://drive.google.com/drive/folders/14_aZ9G3FArZuQPstq-lvlq-59tF3Immg?usp=sharing